How To Get Day 2 Wavy Hair

 Will my day 2 hair look like day 1 hair?

 There are other ways to refresh too, water refreshing is the most basic and simple, making it a good one to experiment with when you’re new.
-I’ll do more posts about other ways to refresh in the future.
+Check out my post 8 ways to refresh wavy hair compared if you want to learn other refresh methods.

 How Wet Should Hair Be For Refreshing Waves?